pgdr/talks/api-versions/PITCHME.md

 * fmu_postprocessing must make a choice; use Res 2.3 or Res 2.4?
 * Everest depends on Res 2.3.
 (Possibly because of Seba.)

++++

+## Additional work

+The more major.minor branches we have

+The more branches we need to backport to